the 4 Steps to advancement

 There are two stages of review:

-Board of review: Conducted by three to six members of the Troop Committee.
+2. Board of Review: A meeting conducted by three to six members of the Troop Committee or parents upon request.

 The purpose of these reviews is not to retest the Scout.
-He completed his requirements when he got them signed off.
+He/she have completed the requirements when they were signed off.
 Rather, these reviews are an opportunity to ask them about their experience in the troop, what they have learned, how they show Scout spirit, how they are doing in school/life, and any goals for the future.

 A SCOUT IS RECOGNIZED.